theobald-software/kb.theobald-software.github.io/release-notes/XtractUniversal-4.26.0.md

 # Additional changes

-* File splitting uses the JEDEC defintion of MB now, i. e. it counts powers of two instead of ten (all destinations)
+* File splitting uses the JEDEC definition of MB now, i. e. it counts powers of two instead of ten (all destinations)
 * Folder name for Azure Storage is written to extraciton log